cyrusirandoust/cyrusirandoust.github.io/_posts/2024-06-24-sentinel-cheap.md

 ---
-title: ""
+title: "This is why SMBs should activate Microsoft Sentinel"
 date: 2024-06-24 00:31:00 +0100
-categorie: [Microsoft, Cybersecurity]
+categories: [Microsoft, Security]
 tags: [sentinel,xdr,unifi,network,siem,cybersecurity]
 ---

-# This is why SMB should activate Microsoft Sentinel
+# Is Microsoft Sentinel only for the big ones?

 Recently, I was told that Microsoft Sentinel is built and aimed at massive companies, and that SMBs should look towards open-source solutions or leverage their on-premise vendors for good deals on SIEM.
 As this narrative seemed too common, I decided to challenge it by conducting a PoC (Proof of Concept) directly in production on an old client's tenant.
 I even promised to cover the costs myself if Sentinel expenses surpassed €5 monthly.
 This company, with fewer than 30 employees, utilizes Microsoft E5 licenses for everyone, so I think my fellow experts reading this article can already guess the outcome (you silly sausages).